awsdocs/amazon-s3-userguide/doc_source/enable-server-access-logging.md

 To grant access using the bucket policy on the target bucket, you update the bucket policy to allow `s3:PutObject` access for the logging service principal\.
 If you use the Amazon S3 console to enable server access logging, the console automatically updates the bucket policy on the target bucket to grant these permissions to the logging service principal\.
 If you enable server access logging programmatically, you can manually update the bucket policy for the target bucket to grant access to the logging service principal\.

 You can alternately use bucket ACLs to grant access for access log delivery\.
 You add a grant entry to the bucket ACL that grants `WRITE` and `READ_ACP` permissions to the S3 log delivery group\.
 Granting access to the S3 log delivery group using your bucket ACL is not recommended\.
+For more information, see [Controlling ownership of objects and disabling ACLs for your bucket](about-object-ownership.md)\.

 **Bucket owner enforced setting for S3 Object Ownership**
 If the target bucket uses the bucket owner enforced setting for Object Ownership, ACLs are disabled and no longer affect permissions\.
 You must update the bucket policy for the target bucket to grant access to the logging service principal\.
 You can't update your bucket ACL to grant access to the S3 log delivery group\.
-You also can't include target grants in your [PutBucketLogging](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutBucketLogging.html) configuration\.
+You also can't include target grants in your [https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutBucketLogging.html](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutBucketLogging.html) configuration\.
 For information about migrating existing bucket ACLs for access log delivery to a bucket policy, see [Grant access to S3 log delivery group for server access logging](object-ownership-migrating-acls-prerequisites.md#object-ownership-server-access-logs)\.
 For more information about Object Ownership see [Controlling ownership of objects and disabling ACLs for your bucket](about-object-ownership.md)\.

 ### Grant permissions to the logging service principal using a bucket policy<a name="grant-log-delivery-permissions-bucket-policy"></a>